impanyu/leetcode3/docs/dfs_backtracking.md

 ```

 ## [753.
 Cracking the Safe](https://leetcode.com/problems/cracking-the-safe/)
-1.dfs traversal on a graph, for each node, append the corresponding char.
+1. dfs traversal on a graph, for each node, append the corresponding char.
+2. append the char after traverse a circle back (post order)
+3. record visited edge, not node.

 ```c++
 class Solution {